Discover just some of the many benefits of a slow cooker, and find out why it’s a vital piece of equipment for your frugal kitchen.

-If your house is anything like mine, people don’t always want to eat at the same time.
+If you have a busy household, you probably find that people don’t always want to eat at the same time.
 The slow cooker is ideal if you have someone who will be home late or needs to eat before the rest of the household.
-You can just leave the slow cooker on low to keep the rest of the pot warm til it’s needed.
+You can just leave the slow cooker on the Low or Warm setting to keep the rest of the pot warm until you need it.

 A versatile piece of kitchen equipment

 You don’t just have to make stews and soups in a slow cooker.
 You can also use it to cook mashed or baked potatoes, heat up hot dogs, bake bread and even make fudge!